-In an ambitious 18-hour music marathon, The Shore Leave Showdown Southern-Outlaw Festival will be taking over the Magic City Casino in Miami on Saturday February 6th with some of the top names in the business.
+On Saturday, February 6th, The Shoreleave Showdown Southern-Outlaw Festival, an ambitious 18-hour music marathon, will take over the Magic City Casino in Miami with some of the best names in the game.

 Country bands and performers from all over the country are banding together to help raise funds for one of their own, Eddie Spaghetti of Supersuckers as he continues his fight with cancer.

 There are two separate stages that will feature live music, as well as food and entertainment the whole day, night, and well into the following morning with a late night after party and concerts.

 Headlining the George Jones Outlaw Ultimate Intimate Indoor stage will be Miami’s own The Mavericks, a band that I covered for the Sun-Sentinel from their very first days in South Beach, playing the stages of pioneering live music clubs like Cactus Cantina, Washington Square, and the Stephen Talkhouse, all since closed.

 The Mavericks had some odd beginnings, as no country band, particularly one with a Cuban lead singer, had ever come out of Miami and actually made it.